Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Hardware Design

+Each \name contains two processing components, a RISC-V core and a set of accelerators.
+The RISC-V core and accelerators communicate over two memory-based interfaces: (1) a basic memory-mapped I/O for configuring and reading accelerator registers, and (2) a shared-memory subsystem that allows both the RISC-V core and accelerators to access and modify \emph{packets} that are currently being processed.
+This shared memory also holds the \emph{state} of both the RISC-V core (e.g., stack) and accelerators (e.g., scratch pad), as well as the \emph{instructions} that the RISC-V core is executing.

 We observe that accelerators and RISC-V cores have different ways of accessing memory.
-Accelerators usually read the packet payloads in a streaming manner (e.g., word-by-word in sequence).
-The reason is, often accelerators need to process the entire payload in order, and perform compute-heavy, i.e., relatively time-consuming processing.
-As a result, for accelerators we can benefit from using the larger higher-latency memories (e.g., Xilinx's ``Ultra-RAMs'') that can be pipelined to hide the latency, and also keep up with line-rate throughput.
+Accelerators usually read packet payloads in a streaming manner (e.g., word-by-word in sequence) to process the entire payload in order, and perform compute-heavy---i.e., relatively time-consuming---processing.
+As a result, accelerators benefit from using larger, higher-latency memories (e.g., Xilinx's ``Ultra-RAMs'') that can be pipelined to hide the latency while keeping up with line-rate throughput.

-In contrast, the RISC-V cores have more random access; for example parsing a header and deciding on the next field to read based on the output of that first read.
-This random read pattern is very difficult to support with higher-latency memories.
-Fortunately, the amount of data in the packet headers that the cores need access to is much smaller.
-As a result, we can use smaller lower-latency memories (e.g., BRAMs) for the RISC-V cores.
+In contrast, RISC-V cores have more random accesses; for example parsing a header and deciding on the next field to read based on the output of that first read.
+This random read pattern is inefficient to support with higher-latency memories.
+Fortunately, the cores need to access the packet headers which require less data.
+As a result, we can copy the packet header and use smaller, lower-latency memories (e.g., BRAMs) for the RISC-V cores.
 This contrast provides an opportunity to design a tailored memory architecture.

-Figure~\ref{fig:memory_subsystem} shows an overview of our hybrid memory architecture: we split the memory space into three parts.
-First, there are instruction and data memories of the RISC-V core which are small and can be accessed within a cycle.
-Then, there is the large packet memory (center), where the packets arrive at from the switching system.
+Figure~\ref{fig:memory_subsystem} shows an overview of the RPU's memory architecture: we split the memory space into three parts.
+First, there are instruction and data memories of the RISC-V core (left) which are small and can be accessed within a cycle.
+Then, there is the large packet memory (center), where the packets arrive at from the packet distribution subsystem.
 This memory is shared between the RISC-V and accelerators, and can be used as a scratch pad.
-Finally, accelerators can have local memory loaded by the switching subsystem for lookup tables or similar.
+Finally, accelerators can have local memory loaded by the packet distribution subsystem for lookup tables or similar (right).

+An interconnect module provides the interface between the \name and the rest of \fname that distributes packets to the RPUs (Section~\ref{sec:pktdist}).
+This module informs the RISC-V core about arriving packets by giving it descriptors, and the core can send packets back to the packet distribution framework by giving descriptors with the desired destination.
+The module also provides a control interface from the host to the \name, for example, it can read and write the status registers, and interrupt the RISC-V.